Bubi2001/rtl_utils/parity/docs/parity.md

 - `EVEN`: The module will compute Even parity (the number of bits set in the frame should be even, including the parity bit).
 - `ODD`: The module will compute Odd parity (the number of bits set in the frame should be odd, including the parity bit).
 - `MARK`: The module will compute Mark parity (parity bit will be set always to 1, no matter the data).
-- `SPACE`: The module will compute Space parity (parity bit will be set always to 0, no matter tha data).
+- `SPACE`: The module will compute Space parity (parity bit will be set always to 0, no matter the data).
 - `NONE`: No parity will be computed.
 Output will return 0.

 ## Parity Computing